 It crushed the corrupted bloodkin of Cainhurst, was stained in copious blood, and is now clad in their grudges.

 If you unleash the grudges by activating the wheel’s trick, its magnificent true nature will no doubt be revealed.

 It may then come as a shock to discover that Logarius himself doesn’t employ any of this during his boss battle.
 Instead of Ludwig’s Holy Blade or his own eponymous Wheel, the hunter dual wields a crude scythe and kris dagger.
 Meanwhile, he dresses in heavy robes and ornate jewelry with no resemblance to any hunter attire, least of all his Executioners’.
-One might argue these were all stolen along with the crown he now wears, especially since the Indonesian kris fits with other Eastern weapons which Cainhurst loved to collect.
+One might argue that these were all stolen along with the crown he now wears, especially since the Indonesian kris fits with other Eastern weapons which Cainhurst loved to collect.
 However, the weapons are cursed with vengeful spirits the same as the Logarius Wheel, their potential to manifest as swords betraying the Cainhurstian blood staining them.
 More likely, this dissimilar design is a result of development constraints.
-Internally, the boss is simply dubbed a “king reaper” (王の死神) whereas cut content reveals several iterations on an ancient king enemy; one’s attire even matches a Cainhurst portrait.
-In other words, the boss was probably repurposed for Logarius, with no more time or attention needed to better comport with the character.
+Internally, the boss is simply dubbed a “King Reaper” (王の死神) whereas cut content reveals several iterations on an ancient king enemy; one’s attire even matches a Cainhurst portrait.
+In other words, Martyr Logaris is probably a Cainhurst or Chalice Dungeon boss repurposed as is.
 We can therefore overlook these glaring oddities.

 A Glorious Sacrifice